ArpNetworking/metrics-yammer-extra/README.md

 counter.inc();
 ```

 The other way to use this library is as a drop-in replacement.
 Through the use of shading we have created the yammer-replace library that serves as a full
 replacement for Yammer metrics.
 This is recommended for times when it is not possible to modify existing code that uses Yammer metrics.
 To use this method,
 remove the metrics-core.jar from the classpath of the target application and add yammer-replace.jar in its place.
 All use of Yammer metrics will instead be
 sent to Arpnetworking metrics (including all static references).

+To configure the metrics library when employing a drop-in replacement you should set these environment variables:

+* METRICS_YAMMER_EXTRA_CLUSTER - The name of the cluster that the running instance belong to.
+* METRICS_YAMMER_EXTRA_SERVICE - The name of the service that the running instance is reporting for.
+* METRICS_YAMMER_EXTRA_DIRECTORY - The directory to write the query log file to.

+All the environment variables have defaults but it is highly recommended that the values be set to more appropriate values.
+The defaults are:

+* METRICS_YAMMER_EXTRA_CLUSTER - YammerCluster
+* METRICS_YAMMER_EXTRA_SERVICE - YammerService
+* METRICS_YAMMER_EXTRA_DIRECTORY - /tmp

 #### Differences

 Yammer metrics provides some interfaces that ArpNetworking metrics does not.
 For instance, there is no Meter in ArpNetworking metrics,
 and counters act differently in Yammer than here.
 This section will detail the differences.

 ##### Counter

 Both Yammer and ArpNetworking metrics contain counters that can be incremented by 1 or any arbitrary number.
 The difference is in
 ArpNetworking metrics' separation of units of work and tracking individual samples.
 This impedance mismatch is solved by storing each
 call to Yammer's counter inc as a separate sample in ArpNetworking metrics.
 This means that loops where inc() is called multiple times
 will translate to multiple samples of '1'.
 Normally this will not be a problem and the expected value of the Yammer metric will be in
 the 'sum' statistic's value.

 ##### Timer

 Timers in Yammer and ArpNetworking metrics are very similar.
 Their use is functionally equivalent.
 The only difference is in the
 reporting of values.
 Since ArpNetworking records individual samples, you will have access to statistically correct percentiles, min, max
 and counts.

 ##### Meter

 Meters exist in Yammer to record rates.
 ArpNetworking metrics does not contain meters.
 All meters are converted into counters.
 Counters in ArpNetworking metrics allow for the computation of the rates that Yammer metrics produces due to the retention of samples.

 ##### Histograms

 Histograms exist in Yammer to record percentiles.
 ArpNetworking metrics retains samples and uses histograms to store the samples.
 As a
 result, histograms are converted to counters and provide the same statistics as Yammer histograms provide.

 Building